Biden has unusually long meeting with pope as abortion debate flares at home | Politics

 U.S. President Joe Biden held an unusually long meeting with Pope Francis at the Vatican on Friday as a debate raged back home about the Catholic president's support for abortion rights.
 The Vatican said the private meeting lasted one hour and 15 minutes and then about another 15 minutes were spent for picture taking and the exchange of gifts in the presence of other members of the delegation, such as Biden's wife, Jill.

 The meeting with former President Donald Trump in 2017 lasted about 30 minutes and one with Barrack Obama in 2014 lasted about 50 minutes.
-Both the White House and the Vatican were due to issue statements on the meeting later in the day.
+A White House statement made no reference to the abortion issue.

+It said Biden thanked the pope for "his advocacy for the world’s poor and those suffering from hunger, conflict, and persecution".
+Biden also praised the pope's "leadership in fighting the climate crisis, as well as his advocacy to ensure the pandemic ends for everyone through vaccine sharing and an equitable global economic recovery".
+The Vatican was due to issue its own statement later.

 The head of the Pontifical Household, Monsignor Leonardo Sapienza, led them to the third floor of the palace, where formally attired ushers known as the "pope's gentlemen" waited to escort them down frescoed halls to the official papal library.
 "Thank you so much.
 It's good to be back," Biden told one of the officials on the receiving line in the courtyard.
 He then joked with another official who was talking to his wife.
 "I'm Jill's husband," Biden said.